-Items in bold are required by 5 ILCS 120/2.06(a)(1)-(3).
-Non-bolded items align with best practices.

 Date: Time:

-Location:

-Name of person(s) taking and reco ording the minutes:
+Location: Name of person(s) taking and recording the minutes:

-Name of person presiding:

 Members in attendance: Members absent:

 1. 1.

 2. 2.

 3. 3.

 4.

 5.

 6.

 7.

-Summary of the discussion on all matters (as specified in the vote to close the meeting):
+Summary of the discussion on a meeting): all matters (as specified in the vote to close the

-Basis for the finding that litigation is probable or imminent, if applicable (5 ILCS 120/2(c) (11)):
+Basis for the finding that litigation (11): on is probable or imminent, if applicable (5 ILCS 120/2(c)

-Time of adjournment or return to open meeting:
+pen meeting:

-The Board of Control, during its semi-annual review of closed session minutes, has decided these minutes no longer need confidential treatment.
-Semi-annual means every six months, or as soon after as is practicable, taking into account the nature and meeting schedule of the board.
-5 ILCS 120/2.06(d), amended by P.A.
-102-653.
+The Board of Control, during its se these minutes no longer need cor emi-annual reviewof closed session minutes, has decided nfidential treatment.
+Semi-annual means every six months, taking into account the nature and meeting schedule of the

-These minutes are available for public inspection as of: \\\\\\
+☐ These minutes are available for public inspection as of:

 (Date)

+DATED : March 11, 2022